Jerrydotpy/EpikCordGuide/docs/gettingstarted/creatingbot.md

 authors: Epikcord.py
 ---

-# Creating your first bot
+# :fontawesome-brands-robot: Creating your first bot
 ## Creating the bot
 Just like how you needed to sign up to Discord to get started, we need to get your bot signed up too.
 To do this,